WraithGlade/WG-rainbow-vim/README.md

 It is overlaid on whatever other syntax highlighting you use and will leave other things untouched.

-This script is based/built upon John Gilmore's original "Rainbow Parenthesis" *[sic]* (aka "RainbowParenthsis.vim" *[sic]*) script, which can be found on [John Gilmore's Vim.org page for it](https://www.vim.org/scripts/script.php?script_id=1230).
+The script was based/built upon John Gilmore's original "Rainbow Parenthesis" *[sic]* (aka "RainbowParenthsis.vim" *[sic]*) script (one of the very first rainbow syntax highlighter scripts ever made as far as I can tell), which can be found on [John Gilmore's Vim.org page for it](https://www.vim.org/scripts/script.php?script_id=1230), but my script has now significantly diverged from it, has many more features, is much more practical, and is much easier to use and customize.

-This rainbow highlighter (unlike some others) uses only Vim's built-in plugin system and therefore doesn't require a bunch of brittle or trendy (hence unreliable) dependencies.
+This rainbow highlighter (unlike some others) uses only Vim's built-in plugin system and therefore doesn't require a bunch of brittle or trendy (hence unreliable) 3rd party dependencies.
 It doesn't muck around with anything on your system.
-It is strictly a simple one-file plain Vimscript-based plugin, using only Vim's provided built-in features without overengineering anything.
+It is strictly **a simple one-file plain Vimscript-based plugin, using only Vim's provided built-in features without overengineering anything.**

 The core guiding principle of this script is to make it as easy to use as possible *without overengineering it* and *without requiring any third party dependencies*.
 Imperfect but reliable pragmatism is better than polluting the user's system or imposing needless tedium on them.
 Reliability and ease of use matter more than ideology!

 ## Script Usage

 I have included very extensive documentation throughout the entire Vimscript file and you can learn everything you need to know from reading the `rainbow.vim` file.
 That way, the necessary info is all self-contained, even if you lose this `README.md` document.
 It doesn't contain the exact same info as this `README.md`, but it is similar.
-Either way, the script is extremely easy to use and modify.
+Either way, the script is very easy to use and modify.

 To use this script ("plugin"), all you have to do is place the script into your `%userprofile%/vimfiles/plugins` (on Windows) or `~/.vim/plugins` (on Linux/BSD/Unix) folder and it will load itself automatically whenever you use Vim.
 Running `Windows_install.bat` or `Linux_etc_install.sh` will try to do this automatically for you (like an installer).